sethshivansh/angular-geo-distance-calculator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+This Algorithm calculates the distance between two points (given the latitude/longitude of those points).

+###Definitions:

+South latitudes are negative, east longitudes are positive.

+Passed to function: lat1, lon1 = Latitude and Longitude of point 1/ origin (in decimal degrees).

+lat2, lon2 = Latitude and Longitude of point 2/ destination (in decimal degrees)

+unit = the unit you desire for results.

+where: 'M' is statute miles (default).

+        'K' is kilometers

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.